orsenthil/senthil.learntosolveit.com-deploy/posts/2018/04/16/edison-and-his-phonograph.rst

 .. description:
 .. type: text

-Edison had invented phonograph_, a precursor to modern day music player and phone, but he not could get the proper utility value of his invention immediately.
+Edison had invented {{% wikipedia article="Phonograph" %}}, a precursor to modern day music player and phone, but he not could get the proper utility value of his invention immediately.
 I came across this paragraph in a book called, "Guns, Germs and Steel" and felt compelled to note it down.